Toshiji Fukuda

 Toshiji Fukuda (福田俊司, Fukuda Toshiji) is a Japanese photographer.
 He has been taking pictures of wildlife in Japan and Russia.
 He spends 100 to 150 days every year in the Far East of Russia, photographing the endangered species and other wildlife.
 He has been working with the Russian Academy of Sciences since 1991 and is an honorary member of the Academy's Far East branch of the Institute of Marine Biology.
+In 2025, Fukuda was a winner of the national Crystal Compass Award.